Olympic Hot Springs Trip

 The natural springs are now accessible through a by-pass trail that goes around the road wash out.
 It’s mostly paved road going up to the Hot Springs with a few creeks crossing on the trail parts.
 The view you get on this trail is unbeatable!
 Going along the river and through the lower foothills, you get the amazing feeling of having the country all to yourself.
 See the beautiful Glines Canyon, home to the largest dam removal in modern history!

 The pools are very enjoyable to soak in and feel amazing after the beautiful ride.
-With Pedego’s powerful motors, you can cruise up hills with ease and save your energy for the destination at the springs.
 10:00am is the latest check-in timeslot for this trail!

 Olympic National Park does not allow bikes to be ridden the entire way to the Hot Springs.
-The bikes may be ridden to the Boulder Creek Trailhead (8 miles) where renters can lock the bikes to a tree (bike locks included with rental).
+The bikes may be ridden from Madison Fall trailhead to the Boulder Creek Trailhead (8 miles in) where renters can lock the bikes to a tree or post (bike locks included with rental).
 The rest of the trail (2.4 miles) must be hiked on foot.
 There is minimal elevation gain on this trail with three creek crossings.

 Total Trail Miles: 21 Miles Round Trip